-Graphical models are widely used in applications where the key interest is to identify the conditional dependence structure among a set of variables $Y = (Y^{(1)}, \dots, Y^{(p)}) \in \mathbb{R}^p$.
-A special class of graphical models is the Gaussian graphical model (GGM), under which Y follows a multivariate Gaussian distribution with mean zero and precision matrix Θ .
-Estimating the underlying dependence structure of a GGM is equivalent to estimating Θ , because it is well known that the (i,j)th element of Θ being zero is equivalent to the conditional independence of $Y^{(i)}$ and $Y^{(j)}$, given the other variables.
-Owing to this connection, sparse precision matrix estimation is an important and well-studied research problem (Meinshausen and Bühlmann (2006); Banerjee, El Ghaoui and d'Aspremont (2008); Friedman, Hastie and Tibshirani (2008); Rothman, Levina and Zhu (2010); Ravikumar et al. (2011); Gan, Narisetty and Liang (2019)).
+Graphical models are widely used in applications where the key interest is to identify the conditional dependence structure among a set of variables $Y = (Y^{(1)}, ..., Y^{(p)}) \in \mathbb{R}^p$.
+A special class of graphical models is the Gaussian graphical model, under which Y follows a multivariate Gaussian distribution with mean zero and precision matrix Θ .
+Estimating the underlying dependence structure of a Gaussian graphical model (GGM) is equivalent to estimating Θ , because of a well-known fact that the (i, j)-th element of Θ being zero is equivalent to conditional independence of $Y^{(i)}$ and $Y^{(j)}$ given the other variables.
+Due to this connection, sparse precision matrix estimation is an important and well-studied research problem (Meinshausen and Bühlmann, 2006; Banerjee et al., 2008; Friedman et al., 2008; Rothman et al., 2010; Ravikumar et al., 2011; Gan et al., 2019).

-In many application contexts, a marginal Gaussian graphical model for the outcomes alone is not sufficient, and it is important to consider covariate information.
-For example, in the analysis of gene expression data, it is of interest to model genetic outcomes, given biomarker information, and in the context of portfolio analysis, it is of interest to model asset prices, given historical pricing information.
-In such applications, along with understanding the dependence relationship among the many outcome variables Y, it is also important to study the relationship between Y and the covariates $X = (X^{(1)}, \ldots, X^{(q)}) \in \mathbb{R}^q$.
-Although one can model (Y, X) jointly using a GGM to obtain the conditional relationship between the Y's, and between the X's and the Y's as a partial product of the model, it is redundant to model the dependence structure among the X's, which leads to inefficiency when $q \gg p$.
+In many application contexts, a marginal Gaussian graphical model for the outcomes alone is not sufficient and it is important to take covariate information into consideration.
+For example, in the analysis of gene expression data, it is of interest to model genetic outcomes given biomarker information, or in the context of portfolio analysis, it is of interest to model asset prices given historical pricing information.
+In such applications, along with understanding the dependence relationship among the many outcome variables Y, it is also important to study the relationship between Y and the covariates $X = (X^{(1)}, ..., X^{(q)}) \in \mathbb{R}^{q}$.
+While one can model (Y, X) jointly using a GGM and obtain the conditional relationship between Y's, and between X's and Y's as a partial product of the model, it is redundant to model the dependence structure among the X's which leads to inefficiency when $q \gg p$.
 We discuss this issue in Section 2.